 You need a lot of understanding to ask the right questions.

-Instead of saying "I like this color", say "do you like this color?".
+Instead of saying "I like this color," say "Do you like this color?".

-It changes everything.
+That changes everything.

 Rituals are there to help us.